-The school or school board is not liable for civil damages as a result of a student's self-administration of medication for an acute or chronic disease or medical condition except for an act or omission amounting to gross negligence or willful and wanton misconduct.
+The school or School Board is not liable for civil damages as a result of a student's self-administration of medication for an acute or chronic disease or medical condition except for an act or omission amounting to gross negligence or willful and wanton misconduct.

-Non-Prescribed (Over-The-Counter) Medications
+Non-Prescribed (Over the Counter) Medications

-Use of non-prescribed over-the-counter medications including herbal supplements/treatments must comply with school regulations and will only be given in accordance with the directions on the label.
-If a non-prescribed over-the-counter medication needs to be administered on a routine basis, a physician's order will be required.
+Use of non-prescribed (over the counter) medications including herbal supplements/treatments must comply with school regulations and will only be given in accordance with the directions on the label.
+If a non-prescribed (over the counter) medication needs to be administered on a routine basis, a physician order will be required.

-If the student is age 12 or older, P-H-M will supply and administer "stock medications" (Acetaminophen, Ibuprofen, and antacids) in accordance with the package directions based on the student's age.
-An authorization to administer non-prescription medication form must be on file in the health office before these "stock medications" can be administered.
+If the student is age 12 or older, PHM will supply and administer "stock medications" (Acetaminophen, Ibuprofen, Antacids, and cough drops) in accordance with the package directions based on the student's age.
+If the student is under 12, parents must supply the medication and identify the appropriate dosage.
+An Authorization to Administer Non Prescription Medication form must be on file in the health office before these "stock medications" can be administered.
 This form can be submitted through a link in the Skyward Family Access program, or via a paper form that can be found in the health office or on the P-H-M website.